 If you feel the pain of an outdated bath each time you walk into your bathroom, it’s time to renovate.
 Bathroom renovations can vary in complexity, but there are a few elements in every bath that need to be considered when remodeling.
 Whether you are looking to renovate your small half-bath or are considering a spacious master, every bathroom has potential.
-Here are the five main elements that go into a bath remodel.

 1. SHOWER & TUB SPACE

-Your shower or bath space should provide a feeling of relaxation – replace your jetted tub with a freestanding tub for an updated, space-saving solution.
+Consider replacing your jetted tub with a freestanding tub for an updated, space-saving solution.
 If you want to create a space for both showering and bathing, consider a wet room.
-Open showers are trendy too, as they create a visually spacious room with a luxurious look.
+Open showers are an option too, as they create a visually spacious room with a luxurious look.
 However, they can sometimes feel colder than an enclosed shower space.
-Heavy glass panels can replace traditional shower curtains to make your bath feel lighter and less cramped.
+To prevent this, glass panels can replace traditional shower curtains to make your bath feel lighter and less cramped.
 Steam showers are a great option too, as they can offer many health benefits.
 Oh, and don’t forget to think about storage!
-If you would like to have a custom niche built into your tile, or a shower bench, your remodeling team will need to include those elements in the plans.
+If you would like to have a custom niche built into your tile or a shower bench, your remodeling team will need to include those elements in the plans as well.

 2. TILE

-Replace outdated tile to give your floors a fresh personality.
-It’s amazing how clean, fresh tile can change the look of a room.
-If you’re looking to add pattern or personality to your bathroom, explore encaustic tile!
-Encaustic tile can be subtle or bold, and the change will add purpose and life to otherwise ordinary spaces in your bathroom, like floors or shower coves.
+If a unique mosaic or intricate tile pattern is on your wishlist, it is especially important to have a tile expert on your project so that your tile installation will look beautiful and last a long time.
+If you’re looking to add pattern or personality to your bathroom, explore encaustic tile.
+It can be subtle or bold, and the change will add purpose and life to otherwise ordinary spaces in your bathroom, like floors or shower coves.

 3. VANITY